Pinki (comics)

 Pinki (Hindi: पिंकी) a comics series by Diamond Comics characterizes a five-year-old girl.
 The Character of Pinki was created by Cartoonist Pran Kumar Sharma in year 1978.
 The comic is distributed in 10 languages.
 Pinki is often seen with her pet squirrel named Kut-Kut.
-The other notable characters in this comic are her neighbor Jhapatji, her friends Bhiku and Champu.
-Pinki has also appeared in Chacha Chaudhary and Billoo comic books.

-Whenever she tries to help her neighbor Jhapatji, she always messes everything and whole neighborhood is scared of her menace doings.

 Adaptation

-In 2009, Diamond Comics, the owner of characters Chacha Chaudhary, Sabu and Pinki tied up with License India, to bring them to silver screen as animation characters.
+In 2009, Diamond Comics—the owner of characters Chacha Chaudhary, Sabu, and Pinki—partnered with License India to develop an animated film.